JayBrown/imgurAU/README.md

 * if necessary, set the executable bit with `chmod +x`
 * in EventScripts' preferences under "EventScripts" choose the application script `imgur-au.sh` and map it to the event "Screenshot Taken"

 Note: if you haven't installed **EventScripts**, or if the application is not running, you can still have `imgur-au.sh` detect a newly created screenshot: the underlying macOS application **Screen Shot** will not exit immediately, so if you hit your imgurAU keyboard shortcut (or tap your imgurAU Touch Bar button) quickly enough, it will still work.
+Alternatively, you can always create a user **Launch Agent** that watches your local screenshot folder for changes, and calls `imgur-au.sh`, if a new file has been created.

 ### File managers & other applications
 * if you use a file manager with direct shell script support like **[Nimble Commander](https://magnumbytes.com)**, you can just set up `imgur-au.sh` as a file management tool complete with keyboard shortcut